 The Last King in India – Wajid Ali Shah by Rosie Llewellyn-Jones

-Biographies of historical figures stitched together using the material that is available with a bit of imagination acting as a thread can be very interesting – as they leave some gaps open to interpretation for the reader.
-As you read you add the bits you know about the figure – mostly what you have heard about them from popular perception or read in school text books and it can be a heady mix of known facts and myths and legends surrounding the figure.
-I expected that a lot in Wajid Ali Shah’s biography – for he comes from an era that was well documented and he was the last of his kinds.
+Biographies of historical figures stitched together using the material available with a bit of imagination acting as a thread can be very interesting – as they leave some gaps open to interpretation for the reader.
+As you read you add the bits you know about the figure.
+Mostly what you have heard about them from popular perception.
+Or read in school text- books.
+It can be a heady mix of known facts and myths and the legends surrounding the figure.
+I expected that a lot in Wajid Ali Shah’s biography by Rosie Llewellyn-Jones – for he comes from an era that was well documented and he was the last of his kind.

 I would have liked at least a chapter on his poetry, for that is what we Indians remember him the most for.
-I also wanted more insights on him as a person and as a king, but what you gather from this book is everything that was happening around him, especially in the days he spent at Calcutta.
+I also wanted more insights on him as a person as well as, a king.
+But what you gather from this book is everything that was happening around him.
+Especially in the days he spent in Calcutta.
 There is virtually nothing about his growing up days.
-At the same time I do understand the limited material that might be available on that aspect.
+At the same time, I do understand the limited material that might be available for that aspect.